-IELTS is one of the world’s most popular high-stakes English language tests, with more than 2.7 million tests taken in 2015.
+IELTS is one of the world’s most popular high-stakes English language tests, with over 2.9 million tests taken in 2016.
 And it’s the English test of choice for educational organisations, professional associations and employers across Australia.
 In fact, all universities and colleges in Australia accept IELTS, as well as all professional associations that have set minimum language requirements for professional registration.

 Find out the test results

 The IELTS score you need depends on the requirements of your visa, and the organisation where you plan to study or work.

 Find out who accepts IELTS and check the score required.